-In case you missed it over the holidays, WildBlue Communications, whose dreams of building a residential broadband satellite service were on the verge of being flushed down the proverbial toilet, might soon find itself flush with cash thanks to a new round of funding.
-The cash-starved startup on December 23 said several investors, led by Liberty Satellite, Intelsat and the National Rural Teleco...
+WildBlue Communications, whose dreams of building a residential broadband satellite service were on the verge of being flushed down the proverbial toilet, might soon find itself flush with cash thanks to a new round of funding.
+The cash-starved startup got some much needed relief before the end of 2002 when several investors, led by Liberty Satellite, Intelsat and the National Rural Telecommuni...

 A Novo Broadband Inc., a New Castle, Del.-based outfit that fixes cable modems and set-tops, has filed for protection under Chapter 11, despite the fact that revenue at its repair division has more than doubled in the past 12 months.
 The company said it filed for bankruptcy primarily to relieve liquidity pressure caused by the recent termination of its bank line–A Novo Broadband's primary...